top of page

 Process

 I spent two sessions observed visitors interacting with Robot Park, noting where they got stuck using the exhibit.
+For example, I observed that many visitors weren't sure where to start.

-For example, almost all visitors ran into problems with commands like "Repeat" which required adding a separate number piece under the rest of the commands.
+I also observice that almost all visitors ran into problems with commands like "Repeat" which required adding a separate number piece under the rest of the commands.

 Implementation